 Dialectical Behavior Therapy

 Youth who are at least 13 years old and struggle with strong emotions, self harm or have suicidal ideation often benefit from Dialectical Behavior Therapy (DBT).
 DBT includes a weekly skills training group where both the youth and a parent participate.
-If you participate in DBT will be asked to monitor their moods and behaviors on a daily diary card, closely examine difficult situations they’ve faced and practice using new coping and social skills.
+In DBT, teens and parents as well will be asked to monitor moods and behaviors on a daily diary card.
+Your teen will then be asked to closely examine difficult situations they’ve faced and practice using new coping and social skills during individual sessions.
 You can learn more about DBT treatment here.